/about

 What Drives Me

 I believe in open source not as a development model, but as a philosophy.
 GNU/Linux and FOSS represent digital sovereignty—the idea that users should control their technology, not be controlled by it.
 Proprietary systems may be convenient, but convenience without freedom is just another form of dependency.
+The same principle now drives how I think about AI: models, data, and agents should serve the people who use them, not silently dispossess them.

 Technology should serve people.
 I'm fascinated by GenAI and emerging tech, but not for novelty's sake.
 The question isn't "can we build this?" but "should we, and for whom?"
 Every system we architect ripples through real lives.
 That responsibility matters.